Street Slam

-Street Slam (Note: Also known as Dunk Dream (ダンクドリーム, Danku Dorīmu) in Japan and Street Hoop in Europe.) is a basketball video game developed by Data East for Neo Geo, released in 1994.
+Street Slam, released in Japan as and in Europe as Street Hoop, is a 1994 basketball video game developed and published by Data East for the Neo Geo arcade and home platforms.
 The game features three-on-three basketball match-ups with a variety of different teams.
 Street Slam is the only basketball game released on the Neo Geo.

 A sequel to the game, known as Dunk Dream '95 in Japan, Hoops '96 in Europe, and simply Hoops in North America, was released in 1995.
 In 2010, the original game was released for the Wii on the Virtual Console, as well as part of the compilation Data East Arcade Classics.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch and Windows.